Skip navigation

 What is a c-reactive (CRP) protein test?

 Inflammation is your body's way of protecting your tissues and helping them heal from an injury, infection, or other disease.
-Inflammation can be acute (sudden) and temporary.
-This type of inflammation is usually helpful.
-For example, if you cut your skin, it may turn red, swell, and hurt for a few days.
-Those are signs of inflammation.
-Inflammation can also happen inside your body.
+When it's acute (sudden) and for a short time, inflammation is helpful.
+For example, when you get a cut on your skin, the area around the cut may turn red and swell.
+These are signs that inflammation is working to stop infection.
+Inflammation acts in a similar way when responding to germs or harmful substances (toxins) inside your body.

-If inflammation lasts too long, it can damage healthy tissues.
-This is called chronic (long-term) inflammation.
-Chronic infections, certain autoimmune disorders, and other diseases can cause harmful chronic inflammation.
+If inflammation lasts too long, however, it can damage healthy tissues.
+This is called chronic (long-term) inflammation, and it is most often caused by certain autoimmune disorders.
 Chronic inflammation can also happen if your tissues are repeatedly injured or irritated, for example from smoking or chemicals in the environment.

 Other names: c-reactive protein, serum